Four strategies for Law Firms to Build Resiliency Post the COVID-19 Transformation Rush

 Last year exhibited the value of combining people and technology in new and effective ways.
 For many it was a catalyst for building tech-enabled organisations.
 Law firms must continue this journey and invest in technology that benefits both employees and the business.
 After all, people are a legal firm’s most valuable asset.

 Technology should never replace workers but rather help lawyers to add even more value to their day-today responsibilities.
 Automation is one area that firms can explore to help improve efficiencies, while also taking the burden off overworked teams.
-By automating mundane tasks, it prevents lawyers and staff getting buried in low-value admin tasks and helps keep their focus on the high-value work.
+By automating documents and mundane tasks, it prevents lawyers and staff getting buried in low-value admin tasks and helps keep their focus on the high-value work.

 Creating a single source of truth for data will also be key to a firm’s success.
 The negative impacts of data fragmentation cannot be understated.
 Poor content management and disparate data storage make it difficult for lawyers to do their work competently.
 With such an array of sensitive documents, lawyers need a fluid system of accessing important data.
 To resolve this, firms should look to adopt a content management system for legal professionals, this will provide lawyers with the ability to access data from one source instead of searching across hundreds of different storage locations.

 2. Use tech to stand out from the crowd and build relationships